verovm/record-replay/research/README.md

 `substate-cli db-*` commands are additional commands to directly manipulate substate DBs.

 ### `db-upgrade`
+NOTE: `rr0.4.0` does not provide `substate-cli db-upgrade` command to convert rr0.3 RLP substates to rr0.4 Protobuf substates. rr0.4 requires `Message.TxType` but rr0.3 does not have it.
+In the next release, there will be a newer version of `substate-cli db-upgrade` command which can guess tx types from access lists and gas fee values, or supplements tx types from Geth database, exported blockchain files, or text/CSV/JSON files.

 `substate-cli db-upgrade` command converts the old DB layout (`stage1-substate`) used for the USENIX ATC'21 paper to the latest DB layout (`substate.ethereum`).
 ```
 ./substate-cli db-upgrade --old-path stage1-substate --new-path substate.ethereum